德州儀器 (TXN) 2023 Q2 法說會逐字稿

 Christopher Brett Danely - MD & Analyst

-• Yes, earlier in the call and in a bunch of the calls, you keep talking about your advantages in manufacturing and given you have more internal manufacturing and more 300-millimeter than the competitors.
+• Yes, earlier in the call and in a bunch of the calls, you keep talking about your advantages in manufacturing, and given you have more internal manufacturing and more 300-millimeter than the competitors.
 Are you -- I guess, are you guys getting a little more aggressive on price?
 Are you able to price below the competition?
 Is this something that has happened recently?
 Some of your competitors have, I guess, "complained" about TI getting more aggressive in price recently.
 I just wanted your response to that.

 • Dave Pahl - Head of IR & VP